vipinn123/Advanced_Lane_Lines/writeup_template.md

 ![alt text][image5]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in lines 221 through 230 in my code in `advanced_lane_detection.py`

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in lines 234 through 270 in my code in `advanced_lane_detection.py` in the function `impose_Lane_Area()`.